pdebuyl/euroscipy_document/general_organization.rst

 for collaborative work around tables, with video projector and amplification and possibly power outlets along the desks to connect laptops.
 Sprints begin on day 5, right after the scientific track.

+In 2013, there were sprints on: Python visualization (org: Nicolas P. Rougier),
+Sage: Open Source Mathematics Software (org: Paul Zimmerman), NumPy and SciPy (org: Ralf Gommers).

 Catering
 ========